Flavor in a pot.

 - 2 cloves garlic, peeled and smashed

-- Heat the braising pan or a wide skillet over medium heat with the vegetable oil.
-Test the oil by adding a small pinch of flour to the oil when it shimmers.
-If it sizzles, the oil is ready.
+- Heat the braising pan or a wide skillet over medium heat with the vegetable oil until the oil shimmers.
 Add the first few chicken legs, dredged-side down, and cook until golden brown, about 3 or 4 minutes.
 Turn and cook on the second side for an additional two minutes.

 - Place the chicken on a paper towel-lined plate and repeat until all the chicken has been browned.
 Add additional oil if necessary.